By the end of this section, you will be able to:

 Step 2.
 Convert Brazil’s GDP into U.S. dollars:

 Step 3.
 Compare this value to the GDP in the United States in the same year.
-The U.S. GDP was $16.6 trillion in 2013, which is nearly eight times that of GDP in Brazil in 2012.
+The U.S. GDP was $20.9 trillion in 2020, which is almost seven times that of GDP in Brazil.

 Step 4.
-View Table 19.8 which shows the size of and variety of GDPs of different countries in 2013, all expressed in U.S. dollars.
-Each is calculated using the process explained above.
+View Table 19.8 which shows the size of and variety of GDPs of different countries in 2020, all expressed in U.S. dollars.
+We calculate each using the process that we explained above.

 |Country||GDP in Billions of Domestic Currency||Domestic Currency/U.S. Dollars (PPP Equivalent)||GDP (in billions of U.S. dollars)|